-The solution to this problem is zero trust.
-Zero trust security stands for “never trust, always verify”, which means that devices aren’t trusted by default from inside or outside the network.
+The solution to this problem is the zero trust approach.
+Zero trust security stands for “never trust, always verify”, which means don’t trust devices by default from inside or outside the network.
 Even if they were previously trusted.
 Everyone needs to be verified in order to gain access to the resources on the corporate network.
 Zero trust doesn’t recognize a traditional network edge.
 Networks can be local, in the cloud, or a combination of local and cloud with resources that can be accessed from anywhere by remote workers.
-Zero trust security is based on the key principle of least privilege.
+Zero trust security is based on the key principle of least privilege access.
 This means that every user or device can only access the resources that they actually need and nothing else.
 Many organizations are eager to adopt a zero trust security policy when they see the cost and other consequences of a cyberattack.
 Zero trust security is used to stop all potential security breaches.

 The zero trust security model is also known as the zero trust architecture, zero trust network architecture, zero trust network access (ZTNA) or perimeterless security.
 It describes a cybersecurity approach for the design and implementation of IT systems.
 A zero trust architecture is exactly what you would expect, an architecture based on the principle that nothing can be trusted.
 It means that no device, user, or application that wants to interact with your architecture can be trusted.
-This framework secures infrastructure and data.
-The zero trust concept was first introduced by Forrester Research for organizations that want the highest level of cybersecurity for their sensitive data.
+This zero trust approach secures infrastructure and data.
+Forrester Research first introduced the zero trust concept for organizations that want the highest level of cybersecurity for their sensitive data.
 This concept also addresses modern challenges like remote workers, hybrid cloud environments, and cyber threats that can be detrimental to businesses.
 The zero trust model was called into existence because traditional IT network security allowed hackers to breach corporate networks.
 Hackers could get past corporate firewalls into the segments of the network and wreak havoc without much resistance.